Lovely (Twenty One Pilots song)

 "Lovely" is a song written and recorded by American musical duo Twenty One Pilots.

-It was written for their second album, Regional at Best, and was later re-recorded as a bonus track for their third album, Vessel.
+It was originally recorded for their second studio album, Regional at Best (2011), and was later re-recorded as a bonus track for their third album, Vessel (2013).

 Releases

 It was originally featured on their self-released album Regional at Best, but was re-recorded for Vessel and included as a Japanese bonus track for the album.
 "Lovely" was released as a promotional single for the band's trip to Japan, being released on Warner Japan on April 17.
-The song peaked at number 67 on the Japan Hot 100 chart.
+The song thus peaked at number 67 on the Japan Hot 100 chart, finding moderate success in the country.

 Usage in media

 "Lovely" appeared in a Japanese television advertisement called "Right-on" shortly before its release.